 In many cases, “hard to please horses” like the one Stefanie describes in the Q&A video below, who toss their head and gap their mouth, don’t have a bit problem.

-As I state in Secrets to Barrel Racing Success, the way we go about performing maneuvers, applying techniques and solving problems, matters.
+As I state in my book, Secrets to Barrel Racing Success, the way we go about performing maneuvers, applying techniques and solving problems, matters.
 In many cases, it’s not the BIT, but HOW our horse responds to it, that we must be concerned with.
 If our horse is not responding in a way we would like, we need to ask WHY, and develop a solution from there.

 This time of year, as intense rodeo action is playing out at stock shows nationwide, I’m reminded even more, that the horses who excel those little pens, with short runs and funny angles to the first barrel, are the horses that are especially soft and supple to bit pressure (and through their entire bodies).
 They not only especially excel in those more difficult set ups, they excel more in general.